 Anyone can have a stroke

-South Asian, black African and black Caribbean people in the UK are at increased risk of stroke.
-For example, black people are twice as likely to have a stroke compared to white people.
-Black and South Asian people also tend to have strokes at a younger age than white people.
+South Asian and black people in the UK are also at increased risk of stroke.
+Although the reasons for this are not completely understood, we do know that black people are twice as likely to have a stroke compared to white people and that black and South Asian people also tend to have strokes at a younger age than white people.

 Read our publications